 Crimson Eagles - Aircraft Design

-After I worked out how the maneuvering chart should be I next began to convert the planes to this system.
+After I worked the maneuvering chart I began to convert the planes to this system.
 There are two areas of conversion; maneuvering and structure.

 In Crimson Skies, aircraft can attempt any maneuver: it just gets more difficult the harder that you redline the engine (trying for more speed), or pull G's (harder maneuvers).
 The Canvas Eagle system allows a plane to perform all of the maneuvers possible for it's design.
 I wanted something in between: the speed of having predetermined maneuvers, but some way to push the edge of the aircraft.
 I decided to take a plane's max speed and G's and use those for the base.
 If the aircraft's speed and G's were greater or equal to the maneuver's speed and G's then it was allowed.
 For instance, a Warhawk has a max speed of 2 and a max G's of 3.
 It can handle all maneuvers with a speed 2 or less and G's of 3 or less.
 To add the feel of pushing the limits of the aircraft, but at the same time keeping the game from becoming one of endless die rolls as players attempt any maneuver, I allow a plane to try moves that are just above their design limits.
 I figure this by finding a plane's maneuver limits - max speed plus max G's.
 It is allowed to try any move that has the same total or less; but if the maneuver's speed exceeds the aircraft's it is a redlining move, and if it has a greater G then it is pushing the G's.